webman-php/webman-manual/resource/doc/en/components/validation.md

 ```

 > [!WARNING]
-> `ignore` should not receive user input; only use system-generated unique IDs (auto-increment IDs or model UUIDs), otherwise there may be SQL injection risks.
+> `ignore` should not receive user input; only use system-generated unique IDs (auto-increment ID or model UUID), otherwise SQL injection risk may exist.

 You can also pass a model instance: